DocAdam/adamthepugh/site/docs/case-studies/analytics-and-reporting.md

 That is why I see analytics as part of documentation operations, not something separate from it.

+For more on the broader operational side, see [Documentation Operations](./documentation-operations.md), [Analytics Overview](../data-analytics/overview.md), and [Tools and Systems](../portfolio/tools-and-systems.md).

 ## What this shows about my work

 This is a good example of how I work beyond page-level writing: